-The AT100 is a digital transmitter with no routine calibration required.
-If re-calibration is required, calibration can be changed using the module pushbuttons, a HART communicator (for units with the HART option), or with the menu driven LCD readout (for units with LCD option).
+The unit is a digital transmitter with no routine calibration required.
+If re-calibration is required, calibration can be changed with the unit pushbuttons, or with a HART communicator (for units with the HART option), or with the menu driven LCD readout (for units with LCD option).